cowboy/textual-simplified-stealth/README.md

 ## Notes

+ * The font face is hard-coded, meaning that you can't change it via the in-app controls.
+You can, however change the font size via those controls.
  * This is a work in progress.
 Meaning that it's not fully tested, so YMMV.
 That being said, it works great for me.
- * The included fonts must be installed and the font is hard-coded, meaning that you can't change it via the in-app controls.
-You can, however change the font size via those controls.

 ## Installation
 Textual themes are installed into the `~/Library/Containers/com.codeux.irc.textual/Data/Library/Application Support/Textual IRC/Styles` directory.
 This theme should be installed in a subdirectory, under that directory, called `Simplified Stealth`.